NNewbauer/3300OutfitPicker/README.md

 ## Quick Summary

 Outfit Picker is an app that helps you pick out outfits if you're feeling indecisive.
 It is currently based solely off of the React.js API Framework.
-With 2 screens, one being your closet and the other being the outfit generator itself.
-You can upload images of your clothing into the closet page and insert tags to help the program decide what clothes work with others, another feature for helping decide outfits is the ability for the app to find the dominant color of an image so it can figure out what clothes match with others.
+The app utilizes 2 screens:
+- **Closet** - Responsible for uploading images of your clothing, inserting tags relevant tags, finding the dominant color of an image.
+- **Outfit Generator** - Responsible for displaying images of generated articles of clothing that should work well together.

 ## Getting Started with Outfit Picker